Eric Weinheimer, President and CEOeweinheimer@myforefront.org • 312-578-0090

 Sarah Rice, Librariansrice@myforefront.org • 312-327-8921

-As a Forefront librarian, Sarah aids both Members and the general public in conducting research and utilizing the Library’s databases, and creates tools and research guides for Forefront’s educational programming.
-Most recently Sarah worked at the Forest Park Public Library as an assistant in the youth department.
+As a Forefront librarian, Sarah aids Members, staff, and the general public in conducting research and utilizing the Library’s resources including databases such as GuideStar and Foundation Directory Online.
+Her work also entails organizing Forefront’s archives and managing the Library website.
+Additionally, she presents workshops and creates tools and research guides for Forefront’s educational programming.
+Most recently Sarah worked at Triton College as a reference librarian.
 Prior experience includes serving as Outreach and User Experience Librarian at Sullivan University, and overseeing library services as the the manager of Strayer University’s Learning Resource Center.
 Sarah has a bachelor’s in English from the University of Louisville and a master’s degree in library science from the University of Kentucky.
-Sarah volunteers with the Animal Care League, helping stray and abandoned animals find new homes.
+Sarah is a member of the Forest Park Historical Society volunteers as a deputy registrar.

 Genita C. Robinson, Director, Mission Sustainability Initiativegrobinson@myforefront.org • 312-327-8947